0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/(Witty Title Here).md

 It's what I need to show they're mine
 Oh baby, don't go
 ```

+Here, the narrator's desire to "show they're mine" exposes an underlying anxiety about public perception, a need to perform ownership for an external audience.
+The narrator fears being unseen or invalidated unless his relationship is visibly claimed.
+The final "don't go" cements the power imbalance; he is dependent, fragile, and already anticipating loss.
 ## Song III: dish rags

 ## Song IV: rosemary